myntuser/ubirimi/README.md

 `vagrant up ubirimi`

+`php composer.phar setup`

+In the setup procedure when asked for the URL enter http://ubirimi.dev

 You will be all set with a working project.

+To test the working ubirimi environment enter in a browser the url: http://ubirimi.dev You should get a login screen into the platform.
+You can use the credentials provided during the setup procedure.

 Requirements on Host Machine:
 - Virtual Box - https://www.virtualbox.org/